Flashcards in Exam 1 - Bone Classification Deck (14):

 What are the six more commonly used classifications of normal bone?

-What are the classifications given to abnormal bone stressed in spinal amatomy?
+What are the classifications given to abnormal bones stressed in Spinal Anatomy?

-What is the name given to bone formed in non-bone locations?
+What is the name given to bone formed in a non-bone location?

 What is the name given to bone formed from existing bone?

-What are the primary characteristics of short bones?
+What is the primary characteristic of short bones?

 What are examples of short bones?